The Importance of Healthy Eating in Early Years

 Stick to a routine

-Regular meals and snacks help regulate appetite and prevent overeating.
+Regular meals and healthy snacks help regulate appetite and prevent overeating.

 Limit added sugar and salt